-Our primary care clinic within the Northside YMCA provides services to children (from birth to adulthood) and their caregivers.
-The clinic is managed by nurse practitioners from Marquette University.
+Our primary care clinic within the Northside YMCA provides health care services to children (from birth to adulthood).
+The clinic is managed by nurse practitioners.
 Services offered include:

 - Annual physicals

 - Sports physicals

 Measles shots are available at the Northside YMCA.

 Children's On Call is a free mobile app that helps you make informed decisions on what kind of care your child might need, and offers tips for making your little one feel better.
 Learn more about it:

 Visits are by appointment only.
 Please try to schedule well-child visits and checkups several weeks in advance.
 We understand sick children may need to be seen immediately and same-day appointments are available.

 We offer several options to make it easy for you to schedule your appointment: